ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 Reading Ghidra's decompiled output for the time calculations was pretty confusing to me and I didn't feel like trying to understand it.
-I figured since I'd probably need to run the program at some point anyway, I'd just run it and determine the time constraint emperically.
+I figured since I'd probably need to run the program at some point anyway, I'd just run it and determine the time constraint empirically.

 At this point I had saved a few of the binaries the server had given me and was reusing them for testing.